vuejs/test-utils-docs/guides/README.md

     Received array:  [{"element": <div data-test="todo">Learn Vue.js 3</div>}]
 ```

-The number of todos has no increased.
+The number of todos has not increased.
 The problem is that Jest executes tests in a synchronous manner, ending the test as soon as the final function is called.
 Vue, however, updates the DOM asynchronously.
 We need to mark the test `async`, and call `await` on any methods that might cause the DOM to change. `trigger` is one such method - we can simply prepend `await` to the `trigger` call:

 ```js
 test('creates a todo', async () => {